-Why Wearing a Mask While Traveling is Smart
+Wearing a Mask While Traveling: Why It’s Still Smart (Even in 2026)

 There I am, standing at the boarding gate, the only person wearing a mask in a sea of bare faces.
 It’s a curious experience, being the lone masker in 2025.
 Some passengers inch away as if I’m patient zero, others look at me like I’m a relic of the pandemic, and a few smile at me with a mix of pity and admiration, assuming I must be “vulnerable.”
 (Well, they’re not wrong.)